KRoverSystems/KRover/oasis/launcher/README.md

-## OASIS launcher launches the onsite environment and KRover.
+## OASIS launcher
+This launches the onsite environment and KRover.